jessepav/lacygoill-wiki-backup/bug/vim.md

 Maybe the doc could say:

    > A `:def` function always aborts on an error, does not get a range
-   > passed, cannot be a "dict" function, and may be a closure.
+   > passed, cannot be a "dict" function, and can be a closure.

 Although, it depends on how it will be implemented.
 Here's how it works in python: